 Kelenföld vasútállomás is preferred if time is an issue.
 Five minutes more to station, 15-20 minutes shorter train trip.
 RJ-train leaves from Kelenföld for Vienna at 1.24 pm /3.24 pm /5.24 pm and will use about 2 hours 50 minutes, EN-train leaves at 7.20 pm and will use about 3 hours 10 minutes.

 Best way is to use the airport shuttle service, and pre-book (+36-1296-8555, 6000 HUF/20 EUR payable at boarding, no cards).
 Calculate travel time 60 minutes.
 Using metro+tram will take absolutely minimum 80 minutes, very easily 100-120 minutes as two changes are needed.
-A taxi will save you five minutes compared to airport shuttle service and you should triple the price - minimum. over 3 years ago
+A taxi will save you five minutes compared to airport shuttle service and you should triple the price - minimum. almost 4 years ago